ArtisticPhoenix/eJinn/README.md

 Locking is defined as the act of creating a _eJinn.lock_ file, which prevents mulitple processes from running the parser/compiler at the same time.
 This file will be deleted when the compiling process completes.

 ### Caching ###
-Caching is defined as the act of creating a _eJinn.cache_ file, this file stores a reference to previously compiled entities.
-This is done so the next time the compiler is ran it can skip creating some of the _PHP_ class files for entities that have not changed.
+Caching is defined as the act of creating a _eJinn.cache_ file, this file stores a reference or hash of the config file.
+This hash is used to tell if any changes are made to the config file, between compilings.
+If no changes were made the parser will not complile the config.
 You can delete the _.cache_ file to force _eJinn_ to recompile all entites.
+You can also set the runtime option of _forcereCompile_ to `true` to cause the parser to recompile the config.

 ### Exception Considerations ###